Dogs are the best. They give you unconditional love and are always excited to see you when you get home.

 2. Use Washable Bedding

-Rugs take a lot of abuse from our furry friends.
-As much as you love that off-white wool rug, it probably doesn’t make sense in a dog-friendly space.
+Rugs take a lot of abuse from furry friends.
+As much as you may love that off-white wool rug, it probably doesn’t make sense in a dog-friendly space.
 Instead, choose rugs that are made to be spot-cleaned, like those made of treated wool.
-Sisal, jute and other textured floor coverings also have a tendency to resist dirt.
+Sisal, jute and other textured floor coverings also tend to resist dirt.

 4. Consider Alternative Window Treatments